SA-17 Satisfactory Progress for Financial Aid

 Warning: A status which is applied when a student has not maintained grade and/or credit requirements, but the student remains eligible to receive financial aid.

-Suspension: A status which is applied when a student has not met satisfactory academic progress, when the student is not eligible to receive financial aid at Green River until the standards have been met or an academic appeal has been approved.
+Suspension: A status which is applied when a student has not met satisfactory academic progress, and in which the student is not eligible to receive financial aid at Green River until the standards have been met or an academic appeal has been approved.

 Policy: